enlight/personal-site/source/_posts/build-a-ue4-compatible-static-lib-in-vs2013.md

    #define PUGIXML_WCHAR_MODE
    #endif // UNICODE
 ```

+*[STL]: Standard Template Library

-Usage of the `STL` (Standard Template Library) is frowned upon in Unreal Engine 4 code
+Usage of the STL is frowned upon in Unreal Engine 4 code because it comes with its own set of
-because it comes with its own set of standard-for-ue4 classes you should use instead.
-Third party
+standard-for-ue4 classes you should use instead.
+Third party libraries can still use the STL if
-libraries can still use the STL if needed. `pugixml` has the ability to use the `STL` for strings
+needed. `pugixml` has the ability to use the STL for strings and streams, but it can also work
-and streams, but it can also work quite happily without it, so lets remove the `STL` dependency:
+quite happily without it, so lets remove the STL dependency:

 ```c++
    // Uncomment this to disable STL
    #define PUGIXML_NO_STL
 ```

-By default `UBT` will build projects with C++ exceptions disabled,
+By default UBT will build projects with C++ exceptions disabled, it's best to keep this setting
-it's best to keep this setting consistent across all the libraries that are linked into
+consistent across all the libraries that are linked into a game project.
+We can prevent `pugixml`
-a game project.
-We can prevent `pugixml` from throwing C++ exceptions like so:
+from throwing C++ exceptions like so:

 ```c++
    // Uncomment this to disable exceptions